CastellaniDavide/Compass-MarconiVr/README.md

 #### Modified
 - correct some bugs
 - changed platform (thunkable classic -> thunkable X)
-- the tipe of changing pages
+- the type of changing pages
-- now it can be go on a IOS product
+- now it can go on an IOS product

 ---
 ### Version_0.4.3_2019-11-08